TheCrazyInsanity/roblox-stream-sniper/README.md

 Join players in game.

 # How does it work?
 Roblox has api which shows all running servers of a place.
-It returns players avatar headshot urls.
+It returns players avatar headshot urls and server join script.
 So we can fetch targets headshot url using another api and compare them.
-If we find a match we know which server to join and the running servers api also gives us join script.
-To join we can open browser console on roblox website by pressing `CTRL+SHIFT+I` and selecting Console tab and paste script there.
+If we find a match we know which server to join using script api gives us.
+To join game we can open browser console on roblox website by pressing `CTRL+SHIFT+I` and selecting Console tab and paste script there.

 # Requierements
  - .NET Core 3 runtime